 Where does this entry appear in the financial statements?

-Regular labor and direct labor entries appear in two different locations on the Profit and Loss, because they calculate into your margin differently.
+Regular and direct labor entries appear in two different locations on the Profit and Loss because they calculate your margin differently.
 A regular labor entry will calculate into Operating Expenses, as shown below:

 A direct labor entry, on the other hand, will calculate into Direct Costs, as shown below.
 For an animation showing how to locate your direct labor in the P&L, see How do I locate my salaries and wages in the Profit and Loss?

 In the Balance Sheet, your personnel entries calculate as a negative number in your Assets.
 And then, because the Balance Sheet always has to be in balance, this value will also appear in the Liabilities and Equity portions of the table.
-In the example below, the forecast contains only two personnel entries (one regular labor and one direct labor), to more clearly represent where it appears in the calculations:
+In the example below, the forecast contains only two personnel entries (one regular labor and one direct labor) to represent where it appears in the calculations more clearly:

 In the Cash Flow table, your personnel entries are calculated into the lines below: